Table of Contents

 The different components of the system are formed at different locations within the body:

-- Renin: Synthesized in the epitheloid cells of the juxtaglomerular apparatus in the kidney.
+- Renin: Synthesized in the epithelioid cells of the juxtaglomerular apparatus in the kidney, near the macula densa.
 The active enzyme is liberated via exocytosis.

-- Angiotensin-I-converting-enzyme (ACE): Synthesized in endothelium, mainly in the lung.
+- Angiotensin-I-converting-enzyme (ACE): Synthesized in the endothelium, mainly in the lung

-When blood pressure decreases, renin is liberated.
-It splits angiotensinogen into angiotensin I. This is converted into angiotensin II by ACE.
-Angiotensin II has several effects:
+When the blood pressure decreases in the efferent arteriole of the glomerulus or sodium is low in the macula densa, renin is liberated.
+It splits angiotensinogen into angiotensin 1.
+This is converted into angiotensin 2 by ACE.
+Angiotensin 2 has several effects:

 - Stimulation of sodium reabsorption in the proximal tubule